In The Case Of Canine Parvo Virus

 When I was a kid growing up I lived with a menagerie of cats, dogs, lizards, and hamsters.
 We never worried about diseases, we never vaccinated, and our animals rarely got sick.
 And, we never saw the vet, except for that one time our Tom Cat had a nasty abscess on the top of his head from a territorial backyard fight.
 In those days there wasn’t a craziness to vaccinate.
 But, fast forward decades later and now there’s a vaccine for everything.
 Some veterinarians literally push them on pet owners.
 As a result, new strains of diseases have emerged and old diseases have mutated and become more resistant.
 If man had left Nature alone most of these diseases would have disappeared on their own.

-One such disease that strikes fear in the heart of dog owners is Parvo.
+One such disease that strikes fear in the heart of dog owners is the Canine Parvo Virus.
 It is a disease that suddenly appeared in 1978 and spread like wildfire.
-Below, is an article from Mogens Eliasen on the Parvo-virus.
+Below is an article from Mogens Eliasen on the Parvo-virus.
 The original title is “The Parvo Hype.”
 I’d like for him to explain what Parvo is all about:

 Parvo has been one of the biggest money-makers ever in the pet vaccine industry.
 It is supported by emotions, misinformation, fear monger, and lack of fundamental knowledge from the dog owners’ side.
 There are no facts whatsoever to support a risk management proposition in favor of vaccination against that disease.